-In 2022, we hired Willis Towers Watson (WTW) as an independent compensation consultant to:
+In 2023, we hired Willis Towers Watson (WTW) as an independent compensation consultant to:

-- Provide the Compensation Committee with information and advice on the design and structure of executive and director compensation; - Provide market survey data for comparative market analysis (competitive market data for the Compensation Committee's executive compensation decisions is drawn from the WTW Executive Compensation Survey); - · Advise the Compensation Committee on external market factors and evolving compensation trends; and - · Provide the Company assistance with regulatory compliance and changes regarding compensation matters.
+- Provide the Compensation Committee with information and advice on the design and structure of executive and director compensation; - Provide market survey data for comparative market analysis (competitive market data for the Compensation Committee's executive compensation decisions is drawn from the WTW Executive Compensation Survey).
+The Committee considers the WTW Executive Compensation Survey generally, to inform its business judgment, does not set compensation levels at any particular benchmark level against the survey data, and considers the survey data generally without particular focus on any one specific company or group of specific companies included in the survey data; - · Advise the Compensation Committee on external market factors and evolving compensation trends; and - · Provide the Company assistance with regulatory compliance and changes regarding compensation matters.

-During 2022, management engaged WTW to perform other broad-based compensation and benefits consulting work for the Company.
+During 2023, management engaged WTW to perform other broad-based compensation and benefits consulting work for the Company.
 Although the Compensation Committee did not specifically approve these other engagements, the Compensation Committee has reviewed the other services provided by WTW and, after consideration of such services and other factors prescribed by the SEC for purposes of assessing the independence of compensation advisors, has determined that no conflicts of interest exist between the Company and WTW (or any individuals working on the Company's account on WTW's behalf).
-During 2022, WTW received \$162,638 in fees for providing services to the Company for work other than with respect to executive and director compensation, and WTW received \$27,865 for its services with respect to executive and director compensation.
+During 2023, WTW received \$309,167.38 in fees for providing services to the Company for work other than with respect to executive and director compensation, and WTW received \$138,418.20 for its services with respect to executive and director compensation.